7 Amazing Skill Development Apps for Kids

 Epic! is the best-known reading app for 12-year-olds and below.
 In the US, over 90% of elementary schools use Epic for inculcating reading and learning skills in children.
 The app has more than 40,000 eBooks and audiobooks of various genres.
 It is available in several languages and allows for both online and offline reading.
 The books are classified by age, types, and interests.
 The user can also track his/her reading progress and get personalised book recommendations in the app.
 While the basic version of Epic! is free, the unlimited version can be availed at $9.99/month.

-Prodigy is a free gaming app devised to instil mathematical and logical reasoning skills in kids aged 5-14.
+Prodigy is a free gaming app devised to instill mathematical skills and logical reasoning abilities in kids aged 5-14.
 There are 1400 types of skills available in the app.
 In Prodigy, every user gets to solve a unique set of puzzles and challenges.
 Its interactive mathematical games involve questions that aid in the skill development of the kids.
 The app presents games in order of levels and keeps the players motivated through rewards and opportunities to compete with fellow players.
 Prodigy is used by millions of students across the world.

 As the name suggests, Duolingo is a language learning app and extends a chance to familiarise kids with a wide variety of languages.
 It is a free app targeted to hone the language skills of 13-year-olds and above.
 The app provides lessons on more than 30 languages, including English, Spanish, Chinese, etc. Kids can grasp any of these languages through simple practice exercises and fun games.
 Further, it lets you track progress and is made for both beginner and advanced learners.
 Duolingo is available in a free version as well as a premium version of $6.99/month.